MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-provisioned-context-operations.md

 | 4 | 8 * EC | MsProvisionedContextV2RefList | OL_PAIR_LIST | The first element of the pair is a 4 byte Offset in bytes, calculated from the beginning (offset 0) of this MBIM_MS_PROVISIONED_CONTEXTS_INFO_V2 structure, to an MBIM_MS_CONTEXT_V2 structure (for more information, see the MBIM_MS_CONTEXT_V2 table).
 The second element of the pair is a 4-byte size of a pointer to the corresponding MBIM_MS_CONTEXT_V2 structure. |
 | 4 + 8 * EC |  | DataBuffer | DATABUFFER | Array of MBIM_MS_CONTEXT_V2 structuers. |

-MBIM_MS_CONTEXT_V2, used in the above table, provides information about a given context.
+MBIM_MS_CONTEXT_V2, used in the preceding table, provides information about a given context.

 | Offset | Size | Field | Type | Description |
 | --- | --- | --- | --- | --- |